 Even when it comes to the conception of the institution of money, Fernández argues that Locke agrees with Mariana as to money’s origin and functions, though, Fernández notes, the English philosopher did not reach the same conclusions as Mariana when it comes to the debasing of money.
 On this particular point, Fernández says that Mariana was “four centuries ahead of the 20th century economists” who talked about the “inflationary tax.”

-Mariana’s influence spun across the Atlantic and is evident in the United States’ third president, John Adams.
+Mariana’s influence spun across the Atlantic and is evident in the United States’ second president, John Adams.
 Fernández documents that not only did Adams possess a couple of Mariana’s works, but that he seems to have read them.
 Fernández shows that in 1788 Adams acquired a work of Mariana’s that he had been avidly searching for: On the King and the Royal Institution.
 This copy has survived until today and is part of the John Adams Library collection at the Boston Public Library (it can be viewed here).